YOUR GHOSTS, MY SHADOWS

 Pascal Marty & Emilie Leriche

-Emilie Leriche: “We are constantly leaving somewhere This is dictated by our career, which asks us to leave, to part ways, to leave people with whom we have been truly close for years Even our friendships have gone through periods of certain distance from each other And then this opportunity appeared, which gave us a chance to reconnect after some time So I think our first thought was to communicate through time, across the distances between people who were once so deeply rooted in our lives With this came shadows and ghosts, and the question of what influence they still have on us Gradually, from our thoughts, the environment of one family crystallized, and we came across letters we never sent to anyone and messages we never received We reached things we wanted to say but could not We remembered people in our lives and old relationships with them – family, romantic, friendships All of this offered us many perspectives on distance – on moving apart”
+Emilie Leriche: “We’re constantly leaving somewhere.
+It’s part of our career — it asks us to leave, to part ways, to let go of people we’ve been truly close to for years.
+So I think our first thought was to communicate through time, across the distances between people who were once so deeply rooted in our lives.
+With that came shadows and ghosts — and the question of how they still affect us.
+Gradually, from our thoughts, the setting of a single family emerged, and we came upon letters we never sent to anyone and messages we never received.
+We arrived at things we wanted to say but couldn’t.
+We remembered the people in our lives and our long-past relationships with them — family, romantic, friendly… All of this offered us many perspectives on distance — on drifting apart.”

 Pascal Marty: "In her part, Emilie talks about her past, and I deal with her present In fact, we move forward and backward, we are constantly between what has already passed and what constitutes the present And even though we decided on this type of intertwined collaboration, we each retain our own creative and choreographic identity."